 How to Eat Healthy This Thanksgiving

-The result is that on Thanksgiving and the weeks that follow, many of us are eating far more than what we need or what is healthy.
+The result is that on Thanksgiving and the weeks that follow, many of us eat far more than what we need or what’s healthy.
 The US Government Dietary Guidelines recommend 1,600 to 2,400 calories per day for adult women and 2,000 to 3,000 calories per day for adult men.3 So on Thanksgiving alone, people are eating about two-days’ worth of calories.
 Not surprising, every year at the holidays we pack on another pound.4 And as we all know, those pounds add up over the years and can be hard to lose.

 This Thanksgiving, can you really have your cake and eat it, too?
 Yes.
 I’m going to tell you how you can tweak some of your favorite dishes so they don’t expand your waistline.
 They’ll still taste amazing and wow your family and friends.
 I’ve even got a delicious recipe for you that was the hit of our Thanksgiving dinner last year.

 Swap Out the Dairy